Eigenvalue degeneracy in sparse random matrices: Eigenvalue degeneracy probability for random matrices

 The bipartite graph $G = ({\cal V}^R,{\cal V}^C,{\cal E})$ has a perfect matching, or $j \in {\cal I}_N$ exists and the bipartite subgraph $G[{\cal I}_N \setminus \{j\}]$ has a perfect matching.
 Here ${\cal I}_N = \{1,2,\cdots,N \}$.

 Thus, as a simpler problem, let us first consider the probability for a random graph to have a perfect matching.
-For that problem, there is a known result explained below as {\bf Theorem 4.2}.
+For that problem, there is a known result explained below as {\bf Proposition 4.2}.

 {\bf Remark}

 Another consequence of {\bf Theorem 3.4} is that the probability for the matrix $(Y_{j \ell} Z_{j \ell})_{j,\ell=1,2,\cdots,N}$ to have $N$ distinct eigenvalues is equal to the probability that it has no zero eigenvalues or a simple zero eigenvalue.
 On the other hand, if an $N \times N$ matrix has $N$ distinct eigenvalues, then in general it has no zero eigenvalues or a simple zero eigenvalue.
 Therefore, if the eigenvalues of $(Y_{j \ell} Z_{j \ell})_{j,\ell=1,2,\cdots,N}$ degenerate, then zero eigenvalues exist and degenerate with probability one.
 Namely, as for this random matrix model, it can be said that accumulation of the eigenvalues to the origin causes eigenvalue degeneracy.